Assertive Community Treatment - Youth

 Assertive Community Treatment (ACT) refers to the provision of multiple community-based mental health services delivered by a single team of caregivers to promote a coordinated approach to improving mental health and decreasing hospitalization and incarceration.
 Traditionally available to single adults over the age of 18, Youth ACT is focusing on young people ages 16-20 as well as their families.

 Who we serve

-We serve youth ages 16-20 residing in Hennepin County who are struggling with functioning at home, in school or in the community due to a diagnosed (or diagnosable) serious mental health disorder.
+We serve youth ages 16-20 residing in the Twin Cities metro who are struggling with functioning at home, in school or in the community due to a diagnosed (or diagnosable) serious mental health disorder.
 Provision of these services includes working with the family of the youth being served.

 - Case Management

 - Crisis Intervention

 - Individual, Group and Family Therapy